T H E A R T C I R C L E

 The elements and principals of art are an integral part to all forms of art.
 They are essentially the language of all art.
 The elements and principles of art are the reason that an abstract painter and a realist or impressionist painter can have a dialogue about each others work, or any artists work for that matter.
 While their individual styles may be different, each painter speaks the same language when it comes to picture making.
 The elements of art are color, form, line, shape, space, texture and value.
 The principles of art are balance, harmony, contrast, emphasis, movement, pattern, proportion, repetition, rhythm, unity and variety.
 The principles of art represent how the artist uses the elements of art to create an effect and to convey the artist’s intent.
 All together, they are a mouthful to repeat and the terms can become confusing to any artist without a good grasp of what they mean.
 Essentially what they all add up to is a strong design.
 In my critiques I will touch on these elements and principles in a way that will not only make sense of them, but to make them fun.
 The five main points that make up a good painting are design, values, color, edges and brushwork.
 These five main points will be the emphasis of my critiques.

-We are now in our second session.
-We are meeting at my studio until the weather warms up a bit more and then move to painting plein air at various local spots during warmer weather.
+We meet at my studio during the winter and early spring and then move to painting plein air at various local spots during warmer weather.
+We paint outside when the temps are steady in the 60’s.
 My studio address is 1 Front Street, Rollinsford NH.
 I am in studio #467 at the Salmon Falls Mills.
 I have adjusted the cost of these sessions to reflect the fact that I am not offering instruction during the three hours of independent painting time.
-This will be a small intimate painting group limited to just 8 people and is sure to fill.
+This will be a small intimate painting group limited to just 8 members.

 Location: 1 Front Street, Rollinsford, NH, Salmon Falls Mills Studio # 467

 Time: 9:00 - 12:00 Independent painting and 12:00-1:00 Group critique